Engin-Boot/capture-behavior-of-a-visit-counter-nakul16168/needs-facilities.md

   Given a limited seating capacity

-  When 90% of the capacity is occupied
+  When 90% of the capacity is full

   Then raise an alert on email